instanetk/homeworks/README.md

 # HomeWorks: a lead generation and CRM application

 An appointment booking and lead generation app.
 Sends email and SMS upon successful client adquisition.
 Optionally allows user to register a personal account.
-Syncronizes to MacOS, Zoho and Google calendars.
-Prevents schedule conflict and allows overlap setting.

 ## OVERVIEW